clojure-lsp/lsp4clj/README.md

 ### Start and stop a server

 The last step is to start the server you created earlier.
 Use `lsp4clj.server/start`.
 This method accepts two arguments, the server and a "context".

-Whatever you provide for the context will be passed into the notification and request `defmethods` you defined earlier.
+The context should be a hashmap.
+Whatever you provide in the context will be passed as the second argument to the notification and request `defmethods` you defined earlier.
 This is a convenient way to make components of your system available to those methods without definining global constants.
-Often the context will include the server itself so that you can initiate outbound requests and notifications in reaction to inbound messages.
+Often the context will include the server itself so that you can initiate outbound requests and notifications in reaction to inbound messages. lsp4clj reserves the right to add its own data to the context, using keys namespaced with `:lsp4clj.server/...`.

 ```clojure
 (lsp4clj.server/start server {:server server, :logger logger})
 ```

-The return of `start` is a promise that will resolve when the server shuts down, which can happen in a few ways.
+The return of `start` is a promise that will resolve to `:done` when the server shuts down, which can happen in a few ways.

-First, if the server's input is closed, it will shutdown too.
-Second, if you call `lsp4clj.server/shutdown` on it, it will shutdown.
+First, if the server's input is closed, it will shut down too.
+Second, if you call `lsp4clj.server/shutdown` on it, it will shut down.

 When a server shuts down it stops reading input, finishes processing the messages it has in flight, and then closes is output.
-(It also closes its `:log-ch` and `:trace-ch`.)
-As such, it should probably not be shut down until the LSP notification `exit` (as opposed to the `shutdown` request) to ensure all messages are received.
+(If it is shut down with `lsp4cl.server/shutdown` it also closes its `:log-ch` and `:trace-ch`.)
+As such, it should probably not be shut down until the LSP notification `exit` (as opposed to the `shutdown` request) to ensure all messages are received. `lsp4clj.server/shutdown` will not return until all messages have been processed, or until 10 seconds have passed, whichever happens sooner.
+It will return `:done` in the first case and `:timeout` in the second.

 ## Development details

+### Tracing

 As you are implementing, you may want to trace incoming and outgoing messages.
 Initialize the server with `:trace? true` and then read traces (strings) off its `:trace-ch`.